-III.
-INTERNSHIP OFFICE BACKGROUND:
+II.
+INTERNSHIP OFFICE

-As the UNSGSA, Queen Máxima raises awareness and advocates specific policies, investments and actions with governments, regulators, private companies, international institutions and diverse stakeholders, all with a view of how inclusive financial systems can help to reduce poverty, equalize opportunity and accelerate progress toward numerous development goals.
-She advances this advocacy through country visits, high-level meetings, speeches, and by engaging with a wide range of stakeholders, including Governments, policymakers, multilateral organizations, and private sector leaders.
-This requires careful, comprehensive and rigorous analysis of local conditions, policies, available services and public priorities, as well as the needs of households, enterprises, and communities.
+The UNSGSA raises awareness and advocates for specific policies, strategies, and financial product innovations, all with a view to how inclusive financial systems can improve financial health, reduce poverty, and accelerate progress toward numerous development goals.
+The UNSGSA advances this advocacy through country visits, high-level meetings, speeches, and engagement with a wide range of leaders, including Governments, the UN, the G20, the private sector, standard-setting bodies, and international financial institutions.

 The Office of the UNSGSA is housed within UNDP’s Bureau of External Relations and Advocacy (BERA) in the UNDP headquarters in New York and works closely with Queen Máxima and her secretariat in The Hague to coordinate and advance her UN and G20 activities.

 The internship will be conducted in person at the UNDP HQ in New York.
 The Office follows a hybrid model with three in-office days per week.
-The internship can be full-time (5 days per week) or part-time (2.5-3 days per week).
+The internship can be full-time (5 days per week) or part-time during studies (2.5-3 days per week).
 The intern will report to the Policy Specialist of the Office of the UNSGSA.

 III.
 DUTIES: